TJaySteno/P07-twitter-interface/README.md

 *__Skills:__ Node.js, Express, Pug/Jade, Twitter API*

 *__Personal Development Emphasis:__ Further review on async/await and APIs, and experimenting with Express middleware and Pug layouts*

+---

+### Instructions for Setup

+This app uses the Twitter API and therefore requires an API key to use.
+This is just a simple matter of going to (https://apps.twitter.com)[https://apps.twitter.com] and applying for a free key.
+Make sure to go to 'Permissions' and give your key access to Read, Write, and Direct Messages, otherwise the app is likely to break down.
+Once that has been changed, go to 'Keys and Access Tokens' for your unique keys, plug them into the provided file 'config-template.js', and rename that file to 'config.js'.

+Then just install dependencies and you're off!